New Mexico banishes Trump ally from office for insurrection

 In Georgia, a federal judge allowed a 14th Amendment challenge against Rep. Marjorie Taylor Green to advance, but a state administrative law judge found there wasn’t sufficient evidence to back voters’ claims that she had engaged in insurrection, and Georgia Secretary of State Brad Raffensperger said Greene was qualified to run.

-Greene won her primary, and the Georgia Supreme Court upheld that decision last week.
+Greene won her primary, and the Georgia Supreme Court upheld the decision last week to leave her on the ballot.
 The federal appeal is pending.

 In North Carolina, a federal judge blocked the state elections board from formally examining whether U.S. Rep. Madison Cawthorn, who spoke at the rally that preceded the riot, should remain on the state's May 17 primary ballot.